Beverly Hills Office Space for Rent

 What Our Brokers Say About Beverly Hills Office Space for Rent

-This is a see-and-be-seen town, meaning walking around is relatively easy: The city scores a 78 Walk Score, a discernible difference from the 67 awarded to LA in general.
-The ZIPs 90212 and 90211, in particular, are pedestrian friendly, boasting 89 each.
-For those who are considering transit, several buses service the area, connecting it with the surrounding neighborhoods.
-And bikes are increasingly popular: The city has its own Bike Share, which recently merged with Breeze to connect to WeHo and Bruin Bike Shares, bringing the bike count up to 830 available at 135 stations.
-The city is less than a 30-minute bike ride to UCLA (and under a 15-minute drive), meaning businesses can recruit from the campus’s numerous top schools.
+This is a see-and-be-seen town, meaning accessing the area on foot is relatively easy: The city scores a 75 Walk Score, a discernible difference from the 68 awarded to LA in general.
+Those who need public transit can access several buses that service the area, connecting it with the surrounding neighborhoods.
+And bikes are increasingly popular: The city has its own Bike Share, which merged with Breeze to connect to WeHo and Bruin Bike Shares, bringing the bike count up to 830 available at 135 stations.
+The city is less than a 30-minute bike ride to UCLA (and under a 15-minute drive), allowing businesses to recruit from the campus’s numerous top schools.

 Beverly Hills boasts hotels galore.
-In addition to the iconic Beverly Hills Hotel, a lavish hideaway for celebrities dating back 100 years, there’s also the Montage, the SLS, and the Peninsula, which is a top pick for business travelers for its flexible checkout time.
+In addition to the iconic Beverly Hills Hotel, a lavish hideaway for celebrities dating back 100 years, there’s also the Montage, the SLS, and the Peninsula, which is a top pick for business travelers due to its flexible checkout time.

-The inherent big revenue of Beverly Hills isn’t at the expense of small businesses – more than 80% of the businesses here are considered small businesses.
-But, of course, what’s a local business to Beverly Hills might not look like a local business in a different city: Case in point, the Academy of Motion Picture Arts & Sciences, which is local to the city.
-The famed institution frequently offers exhibits and screenings from its location.
+The inherent big revenue of Beverly Hills isn’t at the expense of small businesses–more than 80% of the businesses here are considered small businesses.
+But, of course, what is called a local business in Beverly Hills might not look like a local business to those from another city.
+For example, the Academy of Motion Picture Arts & Sciences, which is local to the city, is a famed institution that frequently offers exhibits and screenings from its location.
 There’s also the Paley Center for Media, home to an extensive permanent media collection, and the Wallis Annenberg Center for the Performing Arts, which presents performances in a stunning, converted 1933 post office.
+Some buildings offering office space for lease actually advertise the property specifically to small businesses.
+292 S La Cienega Boulevard, for example, provides an office space that is 1,488 sqft in size—ideal for a small business searching for a high-quality space.

 The city’s history of fabled opulence is perfectly encapsulated by the Greystone Mansion, one of the region’s most famous (and most filmed) estates.
 The interiors are mostly off-limits, but the grounds are open for exploring.